You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 She's constantly in motion.

-Are you uh he's kind of creeping me out here?
+He's kind of creeping me out here.

-He argued that Hillary Clinton is successful because Bill Clinton messed around once, comparing her to nurse Ratchet, as I said.
+He argued that Hillary Clinton is successful because Bill Clinton messed around once, comparing her to Nurse Ratchet, as I said.

 Asked former Senator Chris Dodd if it was hard to debate a woman.

-Says Bill had her on a short leash, called Aaron Burnett a knockout during our financial news segment.
+Called Aaron Burnett a knockout during a financial news segment.

 Said it would be hard for a woman to take on the job of president.